spotbot2k/webfont-generator-bundle/README.md

 # Contao 4 Webfont Generator Bundle
 Helps you to manage your self-hosted webfonts as an alternative to the Google fonts API.
+As a bonus it allows you to quickly switch fonts via GUI.

 ## What does work
 * Generate and load font CSS